httprb/http/README.md

   get("https://github.com/tarcieri/http/commit/HEAD")
 ```

-This requests JSON from Github.
-Github is smart enough to understand our
+This requests JSON from GitHub.
+GitHub is smart enough to understand our
 request and returns a response with Content-Type: application/json.
 If you
 happen to have a library loaded which defines the JSON constant and implements
 JSON.parse, the HTTP gem will attempt to parse the JSON response.